 Paper and cardboard products include magazines, newspapers, large sheets of paper, receipts, to-go boxes (unless soiled), moving boxes, cardboard packages, large mailing envelopes, and even cereal boxes and packaged foods (rice, pasta, and other dry goods).

-An important thing to remember is that you don’t place empty containers of boxed UHT milk or soup (referred to as briks by their shape) in these types of bins.
+An important thing to remember is that you don’t place empty containers of boxed UHT milk, soup or pre-made broth (referred to as briks by their shape) in these types of bins.

 Surprise, they belong in a different one!